Just Add Tubes - High End Headphone Battle Part 2

 - Loss of "energy" and drive

-- Sound stage roughly the same as without the Viva Egoista 845
+- Soundstage about the same as without Viva Egoista 845

 Conclusion

-While the Valkyria still sounded good with the additional Viva Egoista 845 tube amplifier, the overall performance was significantly better with the pure dCS Bartok.
-At the Abyss 1266, voices gained a more natural timbre and coherence improved as the soundstage collapsed.
-The Abyss also did significantly better with the Bartok alone.
-Both headphones lost in detail and air with the additional tube amplifier.
+While the Valkyria still sounded good with the added Viva Egoista 845 tube amplifier, the overall performance was significantly better with the dCS Bartok alone.
+With the Abyss 1266, vocals gained a more natural timbre and coherence improved, while the soundstage collapsed.
+The Abyss also performed significantly better with the Bartok alone.
+Both headphones lost detail and airiness with the added tube amplifier.

-The Rossini Clock was easy to integrate / test because you could switch with just one button during playback.
-Our unanimous conclusion: It brings absolutely nothing.
+The Rossini Clock was easy to integrate and test, as it allowed switching between modes with just one button during playback.
+Our unanimous conclusion: It's absolutely useless.

-Looking back, I would like something between the Bartok and Egoista 845: Something that is a little less direct and "harsh" than the Bartok and offers a little more "warmth", but still has resolution and airiness.
-Of course, heat does not mean the waste heat from the Viva ;-)
+Looking back I would like something between Bartok and Egoista 845: Something that is a little less direct and "harsh" than the Bartok and offers a little more "warmth", but still has resolution and airiness.
+Of course, by heat we do not mean the waste heat of the Viva ;-)

 And now?

-Maybe something like that "in between" will soon be at Audio Essence.
-In a few weeks I will get some demo devices of the best that Manufaktur Audio-GD has to offer:
+Maybe something like that "in between" will soon be available at Audio Essence.
+In a few weeks I will receive some demo units of the best that the Audio-GD manufacturer has to offer:

-I would also like to take the opportunity to introduce Audio-GD to those of you who do not know the company.
+I would also like to take this opportunity to introduce Audio-GD to those of you who are unfamiliar with the company.

 Visit from Italy - Spirit Torino headphones